Getting started with

 - If you don’t have any specification at hand for which to link the test cases to you should think of some kind of categorization for which you would like to see and analyze your testing.
 You should think about this as a grouping of test cases.
 For example: Let’s presume you have a UI-centric web application which you would like to execute test cases.
 You decide, that it would be great that you could see the testing coverage from the user interface point of view.
 You could then add each page of your web application as a requirement to your Testlab project and link all test cases to these pages.
 When requirements and test cases are set up this way in Testlab, you could see the testing status and coverage for each page and/or group of pages from test coverage analysis.

-Keep in mind, that requirements are added to a tree.
-The coverage analysis is hierarchical, so all leaf nodes in the tree are summed up when calculating the coverage.
+- Keep in mind, that requirements are added to a tree structure.
+It is a good idea to take advantage of this.
+If you have a folder level before the actual requirements, it is much easier to handle the requirement mass.
+The coverage analysis is using the same hierarchy, so all leaf nodes in the tree are summed up when calculating the coverage.

 Deciding on a workflow